 When people ask me about what equipment to use, I always recommend a DSLR or Mirrorless Camera because it allows you to control light better.
 Compact cameras and phone cameras do not allow you this control, and even if they do, the amount of control is restricted.

-In the photo above of Hahoe Folk Village, South Korea, light was controlled by using a graduated grey filter on the top section of the photo.
+In the photo above of Hahoe Folk Village, South Korea, the light was controlled by using a graduated grey filter on the top section of the photo.
 This filter is placed over the lens and it darkens the sky whilst leaving the rest of the photo untouched (due to the filter only being partially grey, the rest is clear).
 Due to the camera wanting to overexpose this scene to make the photo look more like full daylight, I ensured that I did a test photo on the empty street beforehand – and it was too light, so I underexposed by half a stop.
 Once I had the lighting correct, I just needed to wait for people to populate this scene, and it was not a long wait for this to occur.
 The only post-processing done on this photo was distortion control and a slight increase in contrast to counter the haze.